 The number of rounds of most ciphers is not an option you can change.
 Only RC5 allows you to change the number of rounds.
 By passing zero as the number of rounds all ciphers will use their default number of rounds.
 Generally the ciphers are configured such that the default number of rounds provide adequate security for the given block and key size.

 3.3 The Cipher Descriptors

 To facilitate automatic routines an array of cipher descriptors is provided in the array cipher_descriptor.
-An element of this array has the following format:
+An element of this array has the following (partial) format (See Section 14.2):